tlseminar/tlseminar.github.io/web/content/post/tls-13.md

 slug = "tls-13"
 +++

+## TLS Evolves: Version 1.3

+TLS v1.3 is a solid improvement.
+In order to get a good understanding of TLS v1.3 and where it is heading in the future, we will first look at where TLS has been:

+### Looking Backward: Retro TLS

+SSL/TLS has a storied past; SSL v1.0 was never released.
+Netscape, the company that originally developed SSL, circulated it internally but decided not to release it to the public because it had several flaws including a lack of data integrity protection.

+After that non-starter, the timeline looks like this:
+- 1994: Netscape develops SSL v2.0 which is shipped with the Netscape Navigator 1.1
+- 1995: SSL v2.0 has serious security issues; Netscape releases SSL v3.
+- 1999: TLS v1.0 released; standardizing and upgrading SSL v3.0
+- 2006: TLS v1.1 released; address the BEAST attack, which will come in 5 years
+- 2008: TLS v1.2 released with Authenticated Encryption
+- 2011: Google deploys public key pinning and forward secrecy
+- 2013: Work on TLS v1.3 begins

+A more thorough timeline can be found [here](https://www.feistyduck.com/ssl-tls-and-pki-history/).

+So what does TLS v1.3 bring to the table?
+Let's take a look...

 ## Faster Handshake

 TLS 1.3 introduces a significantly slimmer Handshake Protocol than previous versions.
 In order to understand the implications of these changes, we first review the Handshake Protocol used in TLS 1.2.